 After you have successfully completed all payments to the Trustee and your confirmed plan has been paid, the Bankruptcy Court will grant you a discharge.
 Before you receive your discharge you are required to attend a personal financial management course.
 You must also file a certification with the Court that you are current in all support payments, both pre-petition and post-petition.
 After your plan is completed you will receive two documents:

 You are required to attend an instructional course in personal financial management in order to complete your case.
 While you may attend any course that has been approved by the United States Department of Justice, the Trustee’s Office provides a free course that will fulfill this requirement.
-The Trustee’s financial management course is provided twice a year.
+The Trustee’s financial management course is provided yearly.
 You will receive notice in the mail of the dates and times of the next scheduled course.